codeforboston/flagging/README.md

 Please visit the [Flagging Website wiki](https://github.com/codeforboston/flagging/wiki) for on-boarding documents, code style guide, development updates, and more.

-Note: I _strongly_ recommend using a full-featured IDE for work on this project, as you'll likely want to have multiple terminals and `py` files open simultaneously.
-[PyCharm](https://www.jetbrains.com/pycharm/) and [Visual Studio Code](https://code.visualstudio.com/) are two very good IDEs that work well with this workflow.

 ## Setup

 These are the steps to set the code up in development mode.